Rohitvish04/interview-questions/TellMeAboutYourself.md

 I also completed an internship at Prodigy InfoTech, contributing to responsive web applications and backend integration.
 I’m passionate about continuous learning and building efficient, user-focused applications, and I’m excited to contribute to your team.

 ---

+Hello, I’m Rohit Vishwakarma from Mumbai.
+I have completed my B.Sc. in 2025 with a focus on web development and database management.

+I’m a Full-Stack Developer with hands-on experience in Node.js, Express.js, Django, PostgreSQL, and React.js.
+I’ve built end-to-end applications, including a full-stack Blog platform and an E-commerce backend, where I designed RESTful APIs, implemented secure JWT authentication, and developed responsive user interfaces.

+During my internship at Prodigy InfoTech, I worked on real-world web applications, improving frontend responsiveness and backend integration.
+I enjoy building scalable, user-friendly applications and continuously improving my technical skills.

+Thank you for giving me this opportunity.
+I look forward to contributing to your team.
+---
 ## Tips for Delivery

 1. Speak **confidently and slowly**; don’t rush.